ymoslem/MT-Preparation/README.md

 ## Extracting Training and Development Datasets

 In this step, you split the parallel dataset into training and development datasets.
-The first argument is the number of segments you want in the development dataset; the script rondomly selects this number of segments for the dev set and keeps the rest for the train set.
+The first argument is the number of segments you want in the development dataset; the script randomly selects this number of segments for the dev set and keeps the rest for the train set.

 ```
 python3 train_dev_split.py <dev_segment_number> <source_file_path> <target_file_path>